dogeopen/DO/README.md

-# dos
+# D o g e p e n s o u r c e
-# We aim to feed the hungry and remove poverty using opensource technology.
+# Our objective is help remove the need for money using opensource technology.
 We are Team Humanity!